TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 <!-- end of list -->

 So I somehow had to route between the two.
-From setting up the wireguard endpoint at my home network, I had learned that I had to turn on forwarding on a device that was connected to my home network and my VPN.
+From setting up the wireguard endpoint at my home network, I learned that I had to turn on forwarding on a device that was connected to my home network and my VPN.
 In my case this was my NAS.

 My NAS, in fact, would become the *gateway* between those two networks.
-On the NAS, the configuration was smiliar to the one I had done when it was still the endpoint.
+On the NAS, the configuration was similar to the one I had done when it was still the endpoint.
 Except now, the NAS was connecting to my VPS from behind the network access translation.
 And now, I had to set up a routing rule that would route between the home network and my NAS.